I get asked constantly what I feel separates a good trainer or coach from a bad trainer and coach. It’s a simple answer really:

-High Performance Handbook – the “sequel” to Show and Go….haha.
+High Performance Handbook – Eric Cressey’s sequel to his flagship training program, Show and Go.

 Accelerated Muscular Development 2.0 – Jim Smith of the Diesel Crew knows how to get people bigger, faster, and stronger.
 Here, he writes one of the most comprehensive programs I’ve ever read.

 Complete Olympic Lifting – When it comes to OLY lifting, there’s only one source I trust – and that’s Wil Fleming.

 Starting Strength – Great book for coaches to learn how to teach someone to squat, bench, and deadlift.
 Without question on my list of Top 5 books I recommend to anyone in the industry.